School Science Lessons

 Preface

-Before teaching this project, discuss the content of the lessons with an agriculture extension officer and get advice on planting material, planting distances, a site for planting, approved mulch, composting, and control of pests and diseases.
+Before teaching this project, discuss the content of the lessons with an agriculture extension officer and get advice on planting material, planting distances,

 Use only the procedures, agricultural chemicals and insecticides recommended by the local agriculture extension officer.